Masked Collaborative Contrast for Weakly Supervised Semantic Segmentation: Introduction

-Based on the observation that the affinity matrix derived from the self-attention mechanism~\cite{vaswani2017attention} in transformers naturally benefits the task of WSSS, as it explicitly models global relations among token features, we take a further step to ameliorate it with high-level semantics for more region coverage.
-To achieve this, we first explore the sparsity of the affinity matrix inspired by ~\cite{he2023mitigating} and manage to construct meticulous instances that pay attention to local details within an input image by applying to mask on calculated keys.
+Recent studies~\cite{ru2022learning, ru2023token, gao2021ts, xu2022multi, zhu2023weaktr, li2023transcam} have explored the benefits of long-range relationships in Transformer to compensate for discriminative attention (e.g., CAMs).
+Building upon this, we take a further step to ameliorate it with high-level semantics.
+To achieve this, we first explore the sparsity of the affinity matrix inspired by~\cite{he2023mitigating} and manage to construct meticulous instances that pay much attention to local details within an input.
 These local instances are then labeled as positive and negative based on the aggregated activation value of the remaining unmasked tokens.
-To empower the transformer-based network with more perception of salient regions, including both discriminative and easily overlooked ones, we take advantage of contrastive learning~\cite{he2020momentum} to pull positive instances closer to the global instance and push negative instances away from it.
+For example, we say the masked instance to be positive if the mean value of remaining tokens in CAMs is larger than the mean value of the whole CAMs.
+We take advantage of contrastive learning~\cite{he2020momentum} to pull positive instances closer to the global instance and push negative instances away.

 Consequently, representation consistency between global and local instances can be promoted, and semantic discrepancies between foreground and background can be amplified, further facilitating the discovery of accurate and integral objects.
-In addition, we investigate inter-neighborhood relationships and study different masking strategies for performance, showing a high drop rate (up to \%95) in the mask with a moderate patch size ($4\times 4$) can better facilitate the performance.
+In addition, we investigate inter-neighborhood relationships and study different masking strategies for performance, showing a high drop rate (up to 75\%) in the mask with a moderate patch size ($4\times 4$) can better facilitate the performance.